chmouel/ghupload/README.md

 ## What is it?

 ghupload is a tool to upload files to a Github repository.
 It is a command line tool that can be used in scripts or in a CI environment.
+It allows you to upload directly via the Github API without having to `git clone` && `git commmit` && `git push` for a simple file upload...

 ## How to use it?